 The current COVID epidemic has required extraordinary public health measures in most countries around the world.
 In France, containment has started on the 11th of March 2020, and is expected to last at least until the 18th of May 2020.
 This implies that many people are staying at home, in a situation of partial social isolation.
 In turn, this may induce psychological distress, which may result in elevated anxiety and/or depressed mood.

-From a scientific perspective, this may be a unique opportunity to study the relationship between ongoing fluctuations of anxiety/mood states and cognitive processes.
+From a scientific perspective, this may offer a unique opportunity to study the relationship between ongoing fluctuations of anxiety/mood states and cognitive processes.
 In this project proposal, we aim at exploring the co-occurring fluctuations in specific aspect of three high-level cognitive processes, namely: social influence, self-control and metacognition.

+Note that beyond the primary scientific objective of our project, our proposal also serves another purpose.
+In brief, we hope to strengthen the epidemiologic knowledge regarding the broad psychological effects of extreme public health measures such as the current one.
+This may eventually help guiding socio-medical policies in future similarly adverse contexts.

 Protocole et matériel